curtispuetz/pypp-docs/docs/advanced/solving_undefined_behavior.md

 - Do not end the lifetime of an owner if the owner has any alive references
 - In a return-by-value function/method, do not return a variable whos lifetime does not end at the end of the function/method
 - When calling a return-by-reference function/method, the type annotation of the variable you assign the result to must be wrapped in `Ref()`
+- When initializing list, set, dict, or tuple datastructures with some initial values, only pass temporaries or use `mov()` for the elements

 ## Examples of each rule